CorWatts/disestablishment/README.md

 I have no idea what other versions it might work on.
 Be careful when running this if your versions do not match up with mine.

+As always, please only use this for music that you personally own.
+This script does not "crack" DRM, it simply removes it by burning it to a CD.
+Never steal music!